Cam Dennis

 Biography

-Cam Dennis is a student currently working toward his PhD at the University of Oregon in Eric Corwin’s lab.
-As the senior graduate student in this lab, Cam spends much of his time persuing many projects and research directions in the fields of glasses, jamming, and non-equilibrium thermodynamics.
+Cam Dennis is a postdoc currently working at the University of Pennsylvania under the advisement of Andrea Liu and Lisa Manning at Syracuse University.
+Cam spends much of his time persuing projects and research directions in the field non-equilibrium thermodynamics.
 The idea of cracking the glass problem is at the root of most of his research endeavors and he boasts progress in meeting that goal.

 Interests